UN: 2010s the hottest decade on record | DW | 03.12.2019

 Each of the previous four decades have been hotter than the last, and the past decade is set to continue that trend, according to a new UN report.
-This year is also set to be the second- or third-warmest year on record.
+2019 could be the second-warmest year on record.

 The World Meteorological Organization (WMO) on Tuesday warned that preliminary data suggests the period from 2010 to 2019 is "almost certain" to be the hottest decade on record.